bedrockio/model/README.md

 ]);
 ```

-This will map to a `populate` call that can be far more complex:
+This method accepts a string or array of strings that will map to a `populate` call that can be far more complex:

 ```js
 const product = await Product.findById(id).populate([